 - Sample Some Local Food — lechon, mofongo, exotic tropical fruit, rum drinks, …

-- Experience a Bio Bay — preferably Mosquito Bay on Vieques, or Laguana Grande in Fajardo
+- Experience a Bio Bay — preferably a trip to Mosquito Bay on Vieques, but Laguana Grande in Fajardo is great too

 - Hike a Tropical Rain Forest — this usually means El Yunque National Forest, but there are others here, too.